centreon/centreon-plugins/doc/en/user/guide.rst

 Basic Usage
 ***********

 We'll use a basic example to show you how to monitor a system.
-I have finished the install section and i want to monitor a Linux in SNMP.
+I have finished the install section and I want to monitor a Linux in SNMP.
-First, i need to find the plugin to use in the list:
+First, I need to find the plugin to use in the list:
 ::

   $ perl centreon_plugins.pl --list-plugin | grep -i linux | grep 'PLUGIN'
   PLUGIN: os::linux::local::plugin
   PLUGIN: os::linux::snmp::plugin

 It seems that 'os::linux::snmp::plugin' is the good one.
-So i verify with the option ``--help`` to be sure:
+So I verify with the option ``--help`` to be sure:
 ::

   $ perl centreon_plugins.pl --plugin=os::linux::snmp::plugin --help